sammothxc/fierowiki/fierowiki-user-guide.md

 ## 🔎 Searching

-- Use the **search bar** at the top of the page to find specific topics, manuals, or files
+- Use the search bar at the top of the page to find specific topics, manuals, or files

-- Clicking on the `Browse by Tags` button just to the right of the search bar allows you to see all pages with the associated tag
+- Click the Browse by Tags button (just to the right of the search bar) to view all pages associated with a specific tag

 <br>

 ## 🧭 Navigation
 FieroWiki's site-wide navigation bar is on the left.
-Use it for:
+Use it to:

-- Getting to FieroWiki specific pages quickly, like for quick refrence material and file downloads, as well as policy pages
+- Quickly access FieroWiki-specific pages such as quick reference material, file downloads, and policy pages

-- Access the landing pages for websites archived and preserved by FieroWiki
+- Reach the landing pages for archived websites preserved by FieroWiki

-The sidebar on the right has the Table of Contents for the specific page you are on.
-Use it for:
+The sidebar on the right contains the Table of Contents for the page you’re currently viewing.
+Use it to:

-- Navigating to a specific section of that page
+- Jump directly to a specific section on the page

-- Viewing tags associated with that page
+- View tags associated with that page

-- Entering the comment section to
+- Access the comment section for discussion or feedback

-> Each archived site will also have its own sitemap/menu/index page for navigating its own resources and pages.
+> Each archived site will also have its own sitemap, menu, or index page for navigating its resources and pages.
 {.is-info}

 <br>

 ## 📂 Files and Downloads

-Larger files such as PDFs, videos, 3D files/scans, and other miscellaneous files are linked through FieroWiki's fileserver, FieroFile and have links that follow the base URL of [`https://fierowiki.samwarr.dev/api/public/dl/`](https://fierowiki.samwarr.dev/api/public/dl/).
-Downloads linked in this manner are considered as part of the FieroWiki website.
-FieroWiki strives to protect its users from malicious downloads by using various malware and virus detection tools but as all 3rd party content is archived and hosted as-is, FieroWiki cannot guarantee that all hosted files (especially executables!) are safe.
+Larger files such as PDFs, videos, 3D files/scans, and other archived materials are hosted on FieroWiki’s file server, **FieroFile**.
+These files use links beginning with the base URL [`https://fierowiki.samwarr.dev/api/public/dl/`](https://fierowiki.samwarr.dev/api/public/dl/).
+Downloads linked in this manner are considered part of the FieroWiki website.

+> While FieroWiki takes precautions against malware by scanning files with various tools, all third-party content is hosted as-is.
+FieroWiki cannot guarantee that all hosted files (especially executables!) are completely safe.
+Always use caution when downloading files.
+{.is-warning}